Hansastro/Nanodregree_Data_Analyst/Chapter5/Perceptual_Phenomenon_Project/Perceptual_Phenomenon_Project.md

 We have here no information about the whole population.
 We compare two samples.
 We also cannot presuppose in which direction the difference will be.

-The two samples are done with the same population tested with two different independent conditions.
+The two samples are done with the same population tested the same dependent variable (the time) with two variation of a test (Congruent and Incongruent words).

-We will do a two-tailed paired sample t-test with a confidence level of 95% ($\alpha = 0.05$).
+We will do a two-tailed dependent paired sample t-test with a confidence level of 95% ($\alpha = 0.05$).

 ## Question 3: Report descriptive statistic
 From the data-set, we can extract some information about the data: